 What do you need to know about pharma sales?

 In pharma sales, sales reps are called territory sales representatives or managers.
-They are assigned territories that refer to specific geographic areas generally.
+They are assigned territories that generally refer to specific geographic areas.

 In the territory assigned, sales reps are responsible for creating and executing strategies for targeting key accounts, scheduling visits, and achieving sales targets.